Ashok Trivedi: Philanthropy

 Trivedi established the Trivedi Family Foundation in 2015, which has supported numerous causes related to education, Indo-American relations and cultural inclusivity.

 Ashok Trivedi is a Co-Founder and Trustee of Ashoka University, a private research university with a focus on liberal arts, located in the National Capital Region of India.
 It is recognized by the University Grants Commission in the sub-continent.
 In 2020, Ashok committed $13.5 million to launch the Trivedi School of Biosciences as a cornerstone to the university's natural sciences program.
 The school is set to focus on research in emerging areas in biology such as disease biology, inflammation biology, and synthetic biology.

 In 2015, the Trivedi Center for Political Data was set up at Ashoka University to help build datasets and authoritative knowledge on India’s political life, and to diffuse the same via an open-access platform.
 The Center has also partnered with Yale and the University of Michigan.

 The Trivedi Family Foundation also supports Project Art, a non-profit program in the United States, to teach after-school art classes to underprivileged youth in public libraries.
 Trivedi's daughter, Shivani is an active proponent for the cause, and helped establish the Pittsburgh chapter of Project Art.
 It is also actively involved in supporting the mission of STEM Coding Lab, to provide under-privileged children with computer education to face the digital world.

 The Trivedi Family Foundation donated nearly $200,000 to Joe DiMaggeo's Children's Hospital Foundation to support pediatric programs and families.

 Ashok has been a part of the US-India Security Council, USISC, a non-profit organization in the United States that focuses on bolstering security relations between the two countries.

 He is associated with the Carnegie Endowment for International Peace, a global network of policy research centers.

 Trivedi also promotes cultural inclusivity.
 He funds Silk Screen, a non-profit media arts organization in Pittsburgh.
 Trivedi also supported the American India Foundation and Pratham, a non-profit that works towards the provision of quality education for underprivileged children in India.

 Recognition

 Ashok Trivedi was recognized as the EY Entrepreneur of the Year by Ernst & Young.
 He has also received several awards for his entrepreneurial skills and efforts by Inc. Magazine, the Association of Indians in America, and the American Society of Engineers of Indian Origin.
 Additionally, in 2017, Ashok Trivedi received the Banyan Tree Award at a ceremony in Peoria, Illinois.
 In May 2017, he received the Lifetime Achievement Award along with Sunil Wadhwani from the Pittsburgh Venture Capital Association.

-He has also been recognized with the Distinguished Alumni Award by his alma mater, Ohio University.
+He has also been recognized with the Achievement in Business Award by his alma mater, Ohio University.

 Ashok Trivedi is a notable speaker, and was featured at the TiE Global Summit in 2016.
 He is also a founding/chartered member of TiE Pittsburgh.
 He has been acknowledged as a global thought leader for his entrepreneurial success by the One Globe Forum.
 Trivedi also gave the commencement address at Duquesne University.